orlandini/simple-latex-poster/README.md

 License
 ====

-`beamerposter.sty` is licensed under the GPL. `beamerthemedsmanchester.sty` and `template.tex` are under creative commons.
+`beamerposter.sty` is licensed under the GPL. `beamerthemedsunicamp.sty` and `template.tex` are under creative commons.